 Source: National Women's Health Information Center

-- Admit you have a problem.
-Up until now, you've been invested in the idea that life will be better—that you'll finally feel good—if you lose more weight.
+Admit you have a problem.
+Up until now, you've been invested in the idea that life will improve—that you'll finally feel good—if you lose more weight.
 The first step in anorexia recovery is admitting that your relentless pursuit of thinness is out of your control and acknowledging the physical and emotional damage that you've suffered because of it.

-- Talk to someone.
+Talk to someone.
 It can be hard to talk about what you're going through, especially if you've kept your anorexia a secret for a long time.
 You may be ashamed, ambivalent, or afraid.
 But it's important to understand that you're not alone.
-Find a good listener—someone who will support you as you try to get better.
+Find a good listener—someone who will support you as you try to heal.

 Treating anorexia involves three steps: